TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lesson.md

 ## Instructor's Notes

 1. **Do Now**
-    * Display the Do Now on the board.
+    * Display the Do Now on the board
+    * Students
 2. **Lesson**
 	* Discuss Do Now
 		* **inheritance**: what is different between the Dog declaration than the Pet declaration?
 What does the class think it means to have Pet instead of Object.
 What happens when you initialize Pet, and what about Dog?